Calibration of syndrome measurements in a single experiment: Introduction

 \section{Introduction}

-Current quantum computing hardware is approaching a level of maturity where it starts to benefit from the techniques developed in quantum error correction.
-Of these, stabilizer codes with syndrome measurements, which yield the information necessary to correct errors, are particularly well studied~\cite{gottesman1997stabilizer, Shor95, Calderbank96,Steane96}.
-However, the measurements usually require demanding multi-qubit gates and themselves introduce noise on the system, partly invalidating the obtained information.
-There are two aspects: The measurements introduce errors that can propagate on the system and affect the measurement outcome.
-Those two processes may, and in practice will, be correlated.
+Current quantum computing hardware is approaching a level of maturity where it begins to benefit from the techniques developed in quantum error correction~\cite{Schindler2011,Negnevitsky2018}.
+These also have broad applications beyond quantum computing, e.g. in quantum communication~\cite{Ekert1996} and metrology~\cite{Duer2014, Kessler2014}.
+A particularly well-studied method is stabilizer codes with syndrome measurements, which provide the information necessary to correct errors~\cite{gottesman1997stabilizer, Shor95, Calderbank96,Steane96}.
+However, the measurements usually require demanding multi-qubit gates and themselves introduce noise into the system, partly invalidating the obtained information.
+Therefore, it is of great interest to explore techniques that mitigate such influences, e.g. via machine learning methods~\cite{convy2022machine} or by using an estimate of the error rate, obtained via the syndrome measurements themselves, to inform the correction operation~\cite{huo2017learning}.
+Along similar lines, we present a technique to reduce deleterious measurement effects without modifying the circuit using only one additional calibration experiment, which involves repeating the measurement twice.
+By single experiment we mean a single input state, a single circuit and a single measurement setting which is repeated sufficiently often to estimate the outcome statistics with the desired accuracy.
+One inspiration for our approach is the method of Wagner \textit{et. al.} \cite{wagner2022pauli}, where the authors also only use information that is already measured in the context of quantum error correction.

+We make the following assumptions.
+The noise introduced by the measurement circuit can be described by Pauli noise and is independent of where the measurement is used inside a larger circuit.
+Note that this model covers various types of noise sources.
+For example, it includes initialization errors, coherent and incoherent single and multi-qubit gate errors, cross-talk, readout errors, correlated multi-qubit errors, noise on idle qubits, and error propagation within the circuit.
+Any ancillary qubits used in the stabilizer measurement may be subject to the same kind of noise.
+Also note that Pauli noise can be enforced by randomized compiling~\cite{Wallman16}, so it is not a strong limitation.

+Our main result is that under the described assumptions it is possible to exactly calculate the expectation value of any stabilizer element after the noisy measurement was performed.
+We consider two different cases: Averaging over the measurement outcomes or conditioning on individual results.

 In principle process tomography allows to fully characterize the noisy measurement~\cite{dariano2003quantum, Dariano04, Artiles05}.
-However, it requires to prepare several different input states and produces a more detailed description than necessary in the context of quantum error correction.
+However, it involves preparing several different input states and performing multiple additional measurements.
+The tomography is further complicated by consistency issues, see e.g.~\cite{Merkel2013,Cattaneo2023}.
+Moreover, these methods produce a more detailed description than necessary in the context of quantum error correction.

-Here we present a method that allows taking the noise of the syndrome measurement into account with only a single calibration experiment.
-Throughout this article we consider the following scenario, see also Figure~\ref{fig:scenario}.
-A noise channel $\varepsilon$ acts on an $n$-qubit register.
-Noisy measurements of stabilizer generators are used to estimate the syndrome.